sjdonado/remix-dashboard/README.md

 - Optimistic UI (update assignment status)
 - Dark mode

-## Comming soon (v2.0)
+## Roadmap

+v1.1

+- [ ] Courses: Teachers and Admins can perform CRUD operations on courses and create assignments for each course.
+- [ ] Courses: Teachers and Admins can assign users to courses.
+- [ ] Courses: Students can only see assignments in their assigned courses.
+- [ ] Courses: Students can belong to multiple courses.

+v1.2

+- [ ] Assignment Submissions: Students can submit assignments.
+- [ ] Assignment Submissions: Students can filter assignments (submitted, open).
+- [ ] Assignment Submissions: Students can view the history of their submissions (by assignment).
-- [ ] Assignments like button
+- [ ] Assignment Submissions: Teachers can grade submissions.
-- [ ] Assignments comments thread: create/read by any role, udpate/delete by their owner
+- [ ] Assignment Submissions: Students can see their submission grades.

+v1.3

-- [ ] Statistics page: display total number of user and assignments, and comments
+- [ ] Statistics page: Display the total number of users, courses, assignments, and assignment submissions.

 ## Self hosted

 Deploy with dokku

 ```bash
 dokku apps:create remix-dashboard
 dokku domains:set remix-dashboard remix-dashboard.preview.donado.co